 Overall, we find consistent support for our theoretical argument.
 We do not only estimate a strong correlation of ethnic boundaries with state borders in the baseline model, but also find similarly sized effects in our lagged dependent variable models.
-In other words, even when accounting for current and past political borders, we find that ethnic settlement areas are strongly related to the formation of new borders.
+In other words, even when accounting for current and past political borders, we find that ethnic boundaries are strongly and positively related to the formation of new borders.
 We discuss a series of robustness checks thereafter.

-Main results: Table 1 presents the main results obtained from estimating the base-line the lagged dependent variable models on the pooled data.
+Main results: Table 1 presents the main results obtained from estimating the baseline the lagged dependent variable models on the pooled data.
 The findings support our theoretical argument and corroborate further predictions from the broader literature.
 The negative constant shows that the nodes in our lattice are generally attracted to each other when we set all covariates to zero.
 This attraction is mitigated by our independent variables.

-First, the coefficient of (lagged) ethnic boundaries is positive, showing that nodes located in differing ethnic settlement areas repulse each other.
-The respective effect is only slightly larger in the baseline model than in the lagged dependent
+First, the coefficient of (lagged) ethnic boundaries is positive, showing that nodes located in differing ethnic settlement areas repulse each other and become increasingly separated by state borders.
+The respective effect is only slightly larger in the baseline model than in the lagged dependent variable model which accounts for past borders and their determinants.
+This result shows that the baseline estimates are not simply driven by reverse effects of state borders on ethnic geographies and omitted variables that have a simultaneous effect on both.
+Importantly, the effects of ethnic boundaries are sizeable.
+They are associated with almost two

-21Data is from Abramson (2017) and stops in 1790.
+&lt;sup>21Data is from Abramson (2017) and stops in 1790.

-22Appendix D.4 shows robustness to varying burn-in rates of the underlying Gibbs sampler.
+&lt;sup>22Appendix D.4 shows robustness to varying burn-in rates of the underlying Gibbs sampler.